parse-community/blog/_posts/2019-07-04-GraphQL-Announcement.md

 We'd like to thank [Davi Macedo](https://github.com/davimacedo) and [Douglas Muraoka](https://github.com/douglasmuraoka) for making this happen.

-The ParseGraphQLServer is an optional feature (such as ParseLiveQuery) that can play together with ParseServer or solo.
-The implementation includes a new set of files and do not change the current Parse Server implementation.
+The ParseGraphQLServer is an optional feature (like ParseLiveQuery) that can play together with ParseServer or solo.

-[GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs.
 In addition to the traditional REST API, Parse Server automatically generates a GraphQL API based on your current application schema.

 ## Getting Started with GraphQL